Plumbing contractors in

 Permit Requirements

-Fall River Building Department requires permits for water heater replacement, new fixtures, sewer connections, and gas line work.
-Permit fees range $50-200 depending on scope.
+Fall River Building Department requires permits for water heater replacement, new fixtures, pipe rerouting, and gas line work.
+Permit fees range $50-200.
+Submit plans for major work.

 Inspection Schedule

-Rough plumbing inspection before covering pipes, final inspection before certificate of occupancy.
+Rough-in inspection before covering work, final inspection upon completion.
 Gas work requires separate gas inspector approval.
+Schedule 24-48 hours in advance.

 Insurance Minimums